mblair/git-talk/one/01_slide.md

 * Similar to a UNIX filesystem
 * Duh, because Linus wrote it.
-* Made up of trees that contain subtrees and leaves
+* Made up of commits that point to trees that contain blobs and possibly more trees

 !SLIDE
-# Units #
+# Objects #

 !SLIDE bullets incremental
 # Blobs #

 * Contain file contents
 * **Only** file contents
-* These are the leaves
+* These represent the leaves of the trees
 * Immutable

 !SLIDE bullets incremental